-As explained in Note 30, certain components of the Group have received tax assessments for prior years requiring these components to pay additional taxes and penalties mainly related to IQ's share of profits in those components.
+As explained in Note 30, certain components of the Group have received tax assessments for prior years requiring these components to pay additional taxes and penalties mainly related to (Io's share of profits in those components.
 The Group understands that the profits of companies listed on the Qatar Stock Exchange and their shareholding in components were exempted from taxes, as per the applicable Tax Laws effective on the years 2012 to 2016 and 2018, and clarifications provided by the General Tax Authority.
 There is no evidence that, during the relevant years for which the assessments were received, the profits related to components of listed entities were taxable.
-All evidence available indicates that the taxability of these shares of profits only became effective in 2019, when the executive regulations were issued and clearly stated that the listed entities' exemption does not apply to its subsidiaries.
-The components have submitted formal objections, as per the requirement of the tax law, rejecting the full amount claimed by the GTA.
+All evidence available indicates that the taxability of these shares of vnotice on the came affective in 2019, when the event time required to exempe issued and clarify. of profits only became effective in 2019, when the executive regulations were issued and clearly stated that the listed entitles' exemption does not apply to its subsidiaries.
+The compor have submitted formal objections, as per the requirement of the tax law, rejecting the full an claimed by the GTA.